saraheikonen/crop-diversity/README.md

 - Produces all figures and reformats some output tables from previous steps

 #### 10) step10_seasonal_vs_annual_SCS.R
 - Comparison of results from seasonal and annual SCS approaches.
-Before running this script, the steps 3-8 should be run with annual SCS approach and seasonal SCS approach.
-The selction between approaches is made in step 3, and the steps after that are the same with both approaches.
+Before running this script, the steps 3-8 should be run both with annual SCS approach and seasonal SCS approach.
+The selection between approaches is made in step 3, and the steps after that are the same with both approaches.

-### Data requirements
+### Data requirements and notes
 The data used for downloading the data and creating the Holdridge life zones are in the 'input' folder.
-In the 'ref_data' folder, there is a the country code file and raster and the crop group codes file that were used in these analyses.
+In the 'ref_data' folder, there is the country code file and raster and the crop group codes file that were used in these analyses.
 The scripts have coherent file structure and external data needed to perform the analyses are listed in References (1-6 and 8).

+From the crop production data (refs 4, 5, 6), we only use the production files that combine production from all technologies (combined production from irrigated & different types of rainfed systems, see the data description from data provider for more details).
+These files should be stored in folders “spamXXXX”, where XXXX is the data year.
+The production file names should be edited to only include the crop name abbreviation as described by the data provider, i.e. “BANA.tif” for banana.
+In addition, we use physical cropland area data, again only the files that combine cropland area from all technologies.
+These files should be stored in folders “spamXXXX/physical_area”, and the files do not need to be renamed.

 ### Software requirements

 Used MATLAB version: 9.14.0.2239454 (R2023a)

-Used external MATLAB packages and their versions: cbarrow 1.1.0.0, crameri 1.08, export_fig 3.27, wprctile 1.0.0.0

 Used R version: 4.4.1